Multi-modal Multi-kernel Graph Learning for Autism Prediction and Biomarker Discovery: Related Work

 \subsection{Multi-modal Analysis for Disease Prediction}

 Multi-modal analysis for disease prediction aims to explore complementary and specific information of modalities in a specific way and use them for disease prediction.
-Traditional multi-modal approaches usually concatenate multi-modal features in the original space to perform disease prediction~\citep{KerstinRitter2015MultimodalPO}.
+Traditional multi-modal approaches usually concatenate multi-modal features in the original space to perform disease prediction.
 However, such approach cannot take full advantage of the complementary information present in multi-modal data.

-An increasing number of researchers have started to explore more intricate multi-modal approaches \citep{peng2020group,zhou2019latent,zheng2022multi,song2022multi,9740146,9857948}. \cite{peng2020group} utilized a joint non-negative matrix decomposition algorithm (GJNMFO) to identify abnormal brain regions associated with diseases by projecting three modal data into different coefficient matrices. \cite{zhou2019latent} learned a latent space for multi-modal data that retains modality-specific information, and then projected the features of the latent space into the label space for prediction. \cite{song2022multi} constructed a fused brain functional connectivity networks by applying different strength penalty terms for different modalities.
-To combine heterogeneous structural information between multi-modal states, \cite{9740146} proposed a fusion algorithm based on graph popular regularization. \cite{9857948} proposed a triple network to explore higher-order discriminative information in multi-modal while extracting complementary information from fMRI and DTI (Diffusion Tensor Imaging) using cross-attention. \cite{zheng2022multi} exploited attention-based pattern-aware learning to mine complementary information between multi-modal data.
-Unlike the fusion at the feature level in \citep{zheng2022multi}, our framework transforms multi-modal into a graph for fusion.
+An increasing number of researchers have started to explore more intricate multi-modal approaches\cite{peng2020group,zhou2019latent,zheng2022multi,song2022multi,9740146,9857948}.
+Peng \emph{et al}.\cite{peng2020group} utilized a joint non-negative matrix decomposition algorithm (GJNMFO) to identify abnormal brain regions associated with diseases by projecting three modal data into different coefficient matrices.
+Zhou \emph{et al}.\cite{zhou2019latent} learned a latent space for multi-modal data that retains modality-specific information, and then projected the features of the latent space into the label space for prediction.
+Xue \emph{et al}.\cite{song2022multi} constructed a fused brain functional connectivity networks by applying different strength penalty terms for different modalities.
+To combine heterogeneous structural information between multi-modal states, Zhang \emph{et al}.\cite{9740146} proposed a fusion algorithm based on graph popular regularization.
+Zhu \emph{et al}.\cite{9857948} proposed a triple network to explore higher-order discriminative information in multi-modal while extracting complementary information from fMRI and DTI (Diffusion Tensor Imaging) using cross-attention.
+Zheng \emph{et al}.\cite{zheng2022multi} exploited attention-based pattern-aware learning to mine complementary information between multi-modal data.
+Unlike the fusion at the feature level in \cite{zheng2022multi}, our framework transforms multi-modal into a graph for fusion.